qitejs/qite/README.md

 Contributions are welcome!
 Feel free to fork the project, open issues, or submit pull requests.
 Check out our [contribution guide](https://github.com/qitejs/qite/blob/master/CONTRIBUTING.md) for more details.

 ## License
-Qite is licensed under the [GPL-3.O License](https://github.com/qitejs/qite/blob/master/LICENSE).
+Qite is licensed under the [The Qite License](https://github.com/qitejs/qite/blob/master/LICENSE).